IBM/ibm-crossplane/docs/getting-started/install-configure.md

 Once you've completed these two steps, skip down to [Install Crossplane CLI](#install-crossplane-cli) for further setup instructions.

-> Note that Upbound Cloud does not yet include support for Crossplane's alpha
-> Open Application Model (OAM) functionality.
-You'll need to install a self
-> hosted Crossplane if you'd like to try the 'Run Applications' part of this
-> guide.

 <i>Want see another hosted Crossplane service listed?
 Please [reach out on
 Slack][Slack] and our community will highlight it here!</i>